Open through February 19, 2023

 A frozen lake, a buried street, shoveling feet of snow as it begins to fall again—these special winter experiences serve as landmarks in our life and memory.
 Yet with each year, we find such moments are disappearing.
 At the heart of this participatory exhibition and art project are Marylanders’ memories about the winter season, collected by featured artist, Lynn Cazabon.
-These recollections intersect with individual lifetimes and places found in the film and photograph collection at the MCHC.
+These recollections intersect with individual lifetimes and places found in the film and photograph collections at MCHC, UMBC’s Special Collections, MARMIA’s WJZ-TV collection, private collections, and interviews conducted by Cazabon.
 Memories and images intertwine, providing a window into personal loss in the face of a changing climate.

 Participate in the Exhibition by Sharing Your Winter Memory